bfelger/bfelger.github.io/pages/resurrecting-rom/pt-5-msvc.md

 This post picks up where [Part 4](pt-4-cmake) left off.
 [Here is the code](https://github.com/bfelger/rom/tree/f03fa77b6e4779dc2e03b0b88c93bbe7d2cc0c3b) that resulted from the work.

-Previously, I made very attempt to squash all warnings errors on each platform in one go.
+Previously, I made every attempt to squash all errors (and warnings) on each platform in one go.
 To do that on Windows would balloon this post, and create so many deltas in the git check-in that it would be utterly unintelligible.

 Therefore, I will keep my goal for this "Part 1" squarely on getting ROM to _run_ under MSVC for Windows.
-I will handle clearing up all the errors for "Part 2" (because the stakes will be lower).
+I will fixing only errors, and leave all the warnings and other compiler messages for "Part 2" (because the stakes will be lower).

 ## Opening the Folder with Visual Studio